Popstars (Dutch TV series)

-Popstars was a singing competition series in the Netherlands.
+Popstars is a singing competition series in the Netherlands.
 The first season started on 22 August 2008.
 A second season was aired for 2009-2010 and third season aired in 2010-2011.
 The winners in season 1 were RED! made up of the three finalist winners Brandi Russell, Steffie Zoontjes and Deon Leon.
 Wesley Klein won in season 2 and Dean Saunders in season 3.

 The precursor of these shows was the Dutch version of Popstars: The Rivals broadcast on RTL 4 in 2004 hosted by Beau van Erven Dorens.
 The series was won by the boy band Men2B (male category) and girl band Raffish (female category).
 Both disbanded in 2006.